-Jaguars could be without punter at Ravens because of illness
+Jaguars will be without punter at Ravens because of illness

 JACKSONVILLE, Fla.
-(AP) — The Jacksonville Jaguars might not have a punter at Baltimore on Sunday.
+(AP) — The Jacksonville Jaguars will be without a punter at Baltimore on Sunday.

-Logan Cooke didn’t make the trip Saturday evening because of an undisclosed illness, was added to the injury report and listed as questionable for the game.
-Cooke would need to get healthy and then get to Baltimore on a private jet Sunday morning to make the 1 p.m. kickoff.
+Logan Cooke didn’t make the trip Saturday evening because of an undisclosed illness and was eventually ruled out.
+Jacksonville initially listed Cooke as questionable before downgrading him 90 minutes later.

-It’s unclear what the Jaguars (1-12) would do if Cooke doesn’t play.
-Because they don’t have a backup punter on the practice squad, placekicker Aldrick Rosas likely would handle all the team’s kicking duties.
-Either quarterback Gardner Minshew, backup Mike Glennon or receiver Chris Conley would then serve as Rosas’ holder on extra points and field goals.
+It’s unclear what the Jaguars (1-12) will do without Cooke.
+Because they don’t have a backup punter on the roster or the practice squad, placekicker Aldrick Rosas likely will handle all the team’s kicking duties.
+Either quarterback Gardner Minshew, backup Mike Glennon or receiver Chris Conley will be called on to serve as Rosas’ holder on extra points and field goals.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL